The Ultimate Guide to Student Portfolios

 By asking this, the employer probably hopes to gain an insight into your ability to turn an abstract concept into a strong product or image that tells a clear story.
 In order to answer this question, start by explaining what the assignment was or the story behind your image, and then talk about the steps you took to turn that early idea into the piece it now is.

 What would you do differently with this piece if you were to do it again?

 No piece of work is ever perfect, so this question helps employers gauge whether you’re able to view your work objectively and spot areas that could be improved on.
 Of course, you should never speak negatively about your own work, but you could talk about what you might have done differently if you’d had more time or resources at your disposal.

-What’s the piece of work you’re most proud of?
+Which piece of work are you most proud of?

 Of course your portfolio is just one piece of the puzzle, and you’ll still need to market yourself through online channels to start building a strong reputation as a photographer, artist, or designer.
 But crafting a physical portfolio is a great way to get that competitive edge in a crowded market.

 Ready to get started?
 You can find out more about the photo book sizes, papers, bindings and covers available to you through Bob Books with these FAQs.
 You can also take advantage of our Professionals Discount, and eventually mark up and re-sell your photo books or even distribute them through our Bob Bookshop.
 This is a great way to share your work with customers or potential clients.